-- You treat all employees with respect and make your team members feel heard, seen, and respected.
+- You treat all employees respectfully and make your team members feel heard, seen, and respected.

 - You struggle with providing orientation that contributes to team success.

-- You have as yet been unable to inspire your team members to excel by looking at challenges in ways unique to them.
+- You have been unable to inspire your team members to excel by looking at challenges in ways unique to them.

 Leadership Evaluation Comments Regarding Making Decisions

-- You demonstrate a marked ability to use participative decision-making when it is appropriate.
+- You demonstrate a marked ability to use participative decision-making when appropriate.